narenvivek/kubernetes-pim/README.md

-# Addressing Authorization and Privilege Escalation issues in Kubernetes Cluster
+# Addressing Authorization and Privilege Escalation issues in a Kubernetes Cluster

 Managing privileges in a Kubernetes cluster is hard!
 Why?
 If you spin-up a plain vanilla cluster, you get: